Project Public Health Ready

-Since 2004, more than 300 LHDs have been recognized as meeting all the PPHR requirements individually or working collaboratively as a region.
+Since 2004, nearly 400 LHDs have been recognized as meeting all the PPHR requirements individually or working collaboratively as a region.
 Click on states in blue below to view the PPHR-recognized LHDs in that state.

 Please visit our PPHR Overview page to learn more about the program and how your health department can become involved.